Akshat2512/ChatWave/README.md

 <br>
 </p>

 - **Real time updates**: Allows Real-time messaging and profile synchronization.
 Any updates to user details, such as name or profile image, are instantly reflected for connected users.
-User can see their friends online in real time and the time they last active.
+User can see their friend's status in real time (whether they are currently online or when they were last active).

 <p align="center">
 <img src="Extras/Realtimemessage.gif" alt="Not found" style="height: 400px; width: 400px" >